 Originally roads had no lines at all, leading drivers to hug the center and contributing to head-on collisions.
 Over time, standardized solutions helped make driving safer both locally and nationally.

-Likewise with numbering systems, the federal government has played a significant (albeit less physical) role.
-East-West highways are assigned even numbers and North-South highways are given odd ones, all of which helps people navigate within and beyond a given state.
-Three-digit numbers for interstate highway beltways let drivers know the are on a loop, neither N/S or E/W (e.g. I-494 circles around Minneapolis, connecting to East-West I-94 above and below the city).
+Likewise, with numbering systems, the federal government has played a significant (albeit less physical) role.
+East-West highways are assigned even numbers and North-South highways are given odd ones, all of which help people navigate within and beyond a given state.
+Three-digit numbers for interstate highway beltways let drivers know they are on a loop, neither N/S or E/W (e.g. I-494 circles around Minneapolis, connecting to East-West I-94 above and below the city).

 The federal government also helps the highway network by giving money to states to assist with ongoing construction and repairs.
 Unfortunately, the gasoline tax, which feeds a highway trust fund, hasn’t been keeping up with the needs of the national road network.